Great Lakes Music Festival

 - Money: Bring money to purchase items from Maranatha’s Campus Store and Old Main Cafe.

-- Instruments: Participants bringing instruments must clearly label their case with their name, address, and phone number.
+- Instruments: Each participant bringing an instrument must clearly label the cases with name, address, and phone number.

 - See button above for full schedule.